MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-batch-policy-assignment.md

 Remember that in Teams, users automatically get the Global (Org-wide default) policy for a Teams policy type unless you create and assign a custom policy.
 Because the student population is often the largest set of users and they often receive the most restrictive settings, we recommend that you do the following:

 - Edit and use the Global (Org-wide default) policy to restrict capabilities for students.
 - Create a custom policy that allows core capabilities such as private chat and meeting scheduling and assign the policy to your staff and educators.

+Keep in mind that the Global policy will apply to all users in your school until you create a custom policy and assign it to your staff and educators.

 In this tutorial, students will get the Global meeting policy and we use PowerShell to assign a custom meeting policy named EducatorMeetingPolicy to staff and educators in bulk.
 We assume that you've edited the Global policy to tailor meeting settings for students and created a custom policy that defines the meeting experience for staff and educators.